logzio/logz-docs/_source/logzio_collections/_log-sources/azure-diagnostic-logs.md

 * App Service Plan
 * Application Insights

-###### Naming conventions

-Each deployed resource has a Logz.io-defined name and ends with a string unique to that deployment.

-For example: We name the namespace `LogzioLNS`—so if your namespace is `LogzioLNS6nvkqdcci10p`, the rest of the deployed resources will end with `6nvkqdcci10p`.

 ###### You'll need an event hub in the same region as your services